 But where Petzold’s modernist, sometimes subversive, films have drawn on the traditions classical Hollywood formats to find a measure of resolve amid the harsh conditions of reality, in Transit Petzolds devotion to classical frameworks no longer liberates the soul but takes on a Kafkaesque form of the traps and mazes which sentence us to these frameworks.
 Curiously, Kafka unfolds less in Marseille’s ghettos and more in Georg’s own state of being; at every opportunity to toward a rational decision, Georg is enticed by the straying paths of compulsion and irrationality.

-The film however intends to define the parameters of that irrationality.
-Feeding into one another’s desperate hopelessness may at first seem like a wade through eternal disappointment but Petzold, who forges such beautiful relationships keeping his characters from experiencing ultimate happiness, shows us—in their half-filled cups—how characters motivate themselves, how the everlasting need to fill that incompleteness becomes our self-sustaining lust for life.
+The film however intends to define the moral intent of that irrationality.
+Feeding into one another’s desperate hopelessness, the romance between quixotic lovers Goerg and Marie may at first seem like a wade through an eternal disappointment but Petzold, who forges such a beautiful relationship keeping his characters from experiencing ultimate happiness, shows us—in their half-filled cups—how Georg and Marie motivate themselves through their shared irrational desires, and how the everlasting need to fill that incompleteness becomes our self-sustaining lust for life.

 An unexpectedly moving love triangle forms in Transit’s latter half when Georg finds that Marie has taken up a lover in Marseilles.
 A doctor who, like him, is trying to find passage to Mexico but is, too, drawn to the hopelessly optimistic Marie.
 For them, damnation is always two steps behind and paradise two steps ahead.
 Between Georg and Marie’s potential for happiness, and the the potentially devastating truth Georg keeps from her, heaven and hell are subsumed in the an everlasting melodramatic dilemma—a happy ending always in sight but never in reach.